Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Online: Go to the PDF Upload Portal.
 If you don’t have one already, create an account.
 You’ll want to “upload a creation filing,” and follow the instructions.
 At the end, you’ll be prompted to pay the $250 fee with a credit or debit card.

-Typical processing time is 5-7 business days.
-But if you’re itching to do business in North Carolina and you need it sooner, you can pay $100 from 24-hour service or $200 for same day service.
-Request expedited processing on your Cover Sheet.
+The typical processing time is 5-7 business days.
+But if you’re itching to do business in North Carolina and you need it sooner, you can pay $100 for 24-hour service or $200 for same-day service.

 After your form is in and your fee is paid, sit back, take a deep breath, and pat yourself on the back.
 Your LLC is on its way to foreign qualification and you’re embarking on another chapter in the life of your business.